trivialTZ/Lsst-Twilight-SNe/twilight_planner_pkg/README.md

 `unique_first_fill_with_color` is a placeholder knob for a future second pass that would add color to unique-first selections.

-The tracker records every visit's color group and computes a unified filter bonus blending cadence pressure, per-filter cosmology weights, and any blue/red deficit so missing colors are filled early.
+The tracker records every visit's color group and computes a unified filter bonus blending cadence pressure, per-filter cosmology weights, and either blue/red deficit (default) or per‑filter band‑diversity (when enabled) so missing bands are filled early without breaking cadence.

 ### Low‑Redshift Prioritization (Hybrid)